markwylde/aitk/README.md

 - `cat`: Dump all file contents into a text file
 - `ls`: Show a recursive directory tree of all files
+- `types`: List all types and function signatures for TypeScript and JavaScript files
 - `help`: Show the help message

 ### Options